thoughtbot/ember-cli-rails/README.md

 **NOTE**

-When specifying a controller of your own, make sure [the is a descendant of `ApplicationController`][#321], and [`ApplicationController` is a descendant of `ActionController::Base`][#320].
+When specifying a controller of your own, make sure [the controller is a descendant of `ApplicationController`][#321], and [`ApplicationController` is a descendant of `ActionController::Base`][#320].